chenyun964/psa-frontend/README.md

 Before running other terminal commands, please run
 - `npm install` to install all the necessary package and dependencies.
-- `gulp -w` to update and watch for styling(css, scss) files, you may stop once `watch...` is shown.
+- `gulp -w` to update and watch for styling(css, scss) files, you may stop the program once `watch...` is shown.

+*If encouter `No Xcode or CLT version detected!`, you can solve it by the following steps:
+1. You need to find the installation directory using: `xcode-select --print-path`
+2. Delete the existing installation: `sudo rm -r -f /Library/Developer/CommandLineTools`
+3. Install by running: `xcode-select --install`

 In the project directory, you can run: